shiroNaux/vaults/Data/Database/Relational Database/Oracle/Oracle Architecture.md

+---
+aliases:
+tags:
+  - Oracle
+  - Database
+---

 > A database system is basically a computer-based record-keeping system.
 The main use of the database is that the same collection of data should serve as many applications as possible.

+# Core Concept

+## SID
+When connecting to an Oracle instance, you have the option to connect using either the SID or the Service Name.
+The SID (System Identifier) is a unique name that identifies your instance/database.
+On the other hand, the Service Name is the TNS (Transparent Network Substrate) alias that you give when you remotely connect to your database.
+This Service Name is recorded in the tnsnames.ora file on your clients and can be the same as the SID or any other name you want.

+In short, the SID is the unique name of your instance/database, while the Service Name is an alias used when connecting to your database remotely.
+Is there anything else you would like to know? 😊

 # Oracle Database Architecture